when-moon/blockPoll/README.md

 ### Administrator <a name="Administrator"></a>
 An administrator is in charge of creating the voting contract and deploying it on the blockchain.
 The administrator also acts as a registrar in the sense that they are responsible for inserting both the candidates, voters and the voters weighting credits into the database.
 The administrator has knowledge of both the name of the voter and his/her private ID key.
 The administrator should be someone who is not involved in the voting procedure and must not share publicly the associated voter with their public key.
 This is a slight flaw as it allows for a tampering.

+After the vote has been completed, any person (voter of candidate) can download a CSV file containing the list of cadidates that were being voted for in the election, where each candidate placed in relation to each other candidate, and the total number of votes each candidate recieved during the election.

 #### Instructions
 1. The administrator must have access to a list of all voting candidates, as well as a list of voters and their public keys.